Journal of Cross-Cultural Psychology

 Journal of Cross-Cultural Psychology is a peer-reviewed academic journal that covers research in the field of cross-cultural psychology.
-The editor-in-chief is Deborah L. Best (Wake Forest University).
+The editor-in-chief are Theodore Bartholomew (Scripps College) and Antonio Terracciano (Florida State University).
 It has been in publication since 1970 and is published by SAGE Publications.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus and the Social Sciences Citation Index.
-According to the Journal Citation Reports, its 2022 impact factor is 3.0.
+According to the Journal Citation Reports, its 2025 impact factor is 3.6, Q1.